Appeal a Grade

-Stage One: An appeal must be initiated within fourteen working days after the first day of class of the term which immediately follows the term for which the grade is awarded.
+Stage One: An appeal must be initiated within 14 working days after the first day of class of the semester which immediately follows the semester for which the grade was awarded.
 The student should petition the instructor in writing, giving salient reasons for the grade appeal.
 The student should retain a copy of the written appeal for personal records.

 Stage Two: If the student is not satisfied after the review by the instructor, the student should consult the department chair and submit a copy of the written appeal.
 The department chair will attempt to resolve the grade appeal.
 The chair will meet with the instructor and may consult with other persons who have relevant information.

 Stage Three: If all efforts to resolve the grade appeal at the departmental level are unsuccessful, the student may submit the written appeal to the dean of the appropriate college.
 The dean will examine the appeal and other pertinent materials submitted by the student.
 The dean will meet with the instructor and may also request from the instructor materials deemed relevant.
 In an attempt to resolve the grade appeal, the dean may interview the student, instructor, and others who may have pertinent information.
 If the dean determines the need for a review committee to examine the issue, the committee shall consist of:

 - One faculty member from the college, but not from the department of the instructor